 The heart is an unusual muscle in that it has a structure called the Sino-Atrial Node (SA, or sinus node).
-It regularly fires off nerve conduction bursts on its own but is also under modification by inputs from the autonomous nervous system through both the sympathetic ("fight-or -light") and parasympathetic ("rest-and-digest") nervous systems.
+It regularly fires off nerve conduction bursts on its own but is also under modification by inputs from the autonomous nervous system through both the sympathetic ("fight-or-flight") and parasympathetic ("rest-and-digest") nervous systems.

 The sympathetic fibers innervate the ventricles to increase heart rate and force of contraction; the parasympathetic (vagus origin) target the SA node to inhibit heart rate and force of contraction.

 Normal Sinus Rhythm: generally, the 60-100 beats/minute via the SA node.
-The SA node is in the right atrium near where the superior vena cava enters.
+The SA node is in the right atrium, near where the superior vena cava enters.